Today, I have something really incredible to share…

 Use Q-tips to clean your ears.

-And wax buildup muffles your hearing.
-And clear hearing is a major advantage in survival.
+And clear hearing is an advantage in survival.

-They are also ideal for applying small amounts of medical salves and liquids.
+They are also ideal to apply medical salves and liquids.

-Lastly, you can tear off the cotton ends and use them as tinder to start a fire.
+Lastly, you can tear off the ends and use them as tinder.

-They are extremely light and useful, so feel free to pack a couple hundred of them.
+So feel free to pack a couple hundred.

 54. Tweezers and Nail Clippers